ykk136/klogg/DOCUMENTATION.md

 ## Exploring log files

-Regular expressions are a powerful way to extract the information you are interested in from the log file. *klogg* uses *extended regular expressions*.
+Regular expressions are a powerful way to extract the information you want from the log file. *klogg* uses *extended regular expressions*.

-One of the most useful regexp feature when exploring logs is the *alternation*, using parentheses and the | operator.
-It searches for several alternatives, permitting to display several line types in the filtered window, in the same order they appear in the log file.
+One of the most useful regexp features when exploring logs is the *alternation* feature, using parentheses and the | operator.
+It searches for several alternatives and displays several line types in the filtered window, in the same order they appear in the log file.

-For example, to check that every connection opened is also closed, one can use an expression similar to:
+For example, to verify that every connection opened is also closed, one can use an expression similar to:

 `Entering (Open|Close)Connection`

-Any 'open' call without a matching 'close' will immediately be obvious in the filtered window.
+Any 'open' call without a matching 'close' will immediately stand out in the filtered window.
 The alternation also works with the whole search line.
-For example if you also want to know what kind of connection has been opened:
+If you would like to know what kind of connection has been opened:

 `Entering (Open|Close)Connection|Created a .* connection`

-`.*` will match any sequence of character on a single line, but *klogg* will only display lines with a space and the word `connection` somewhere after `Created a`
+`.*` will match any sequence of characters on a single line, but *klogg* will only display lines with a space and the word `connection` somewhere after `Created a`

-*klogg* keeps history of used search patterns and provides autocomplete for them.
-This history can be cleared from search text box context menu.
+*klogg* keeps track of used search patterns and provides autocomplete for them.
+This history can be cleared from the search text box context menu.
-Autocomplete is case sensitive if this option is selected for matching regular expression.
+Autocomplete is case sensitive if this option is selected for matching regular expressions.

 In addition to the filtered window, the match overview on the right hand side of the screen offers a view of the position of matches in the log file.
-Matches are showed as small red lines.
+Matches are shown as small red lines.

-In addition to regexp matches, *klogg* enables the user to mark any interesting line in the log.
-To do this, click on the round bullet in the left margin in front of the line that needs to be marked or select the line and press `'m'` hotkey.
+In addition to regexp matches, *klogg* enables its users to mark any interesting line in the log.
+To do this, click on the round bullet in the left margin in front of the line that needs to be marked.
+Or, select the line and press the `'m'` hotkey.
-To mark several lines at once select them and use `'m'` hotkey or context menu.
+To mark several lines at once select them and use the `'m'` hotkey or context menu.

 Marks are combined with matches and are always visible in the filtered window.
 They also appears as blue lines in the match overview.